 I Don't Like Myself: Five Ways To Address Self-Esteem Issues

-It can be common to worry about what others think about you, but have you ever considered how you feel about yourself?
+Sometimes, it’s easy to worry about what others think about you, but have you ever considered how you feel about yourself?
+You may think about if you don't like yourself or whether you love yourself.

 Having low self-esteem is common.
 We have all had experiences that made us doubt ourselves and feel inferior compared to others.
 We are also constantly surrounded by stories and reports of amazing people who seem flawless.